manish364824/libmongo-client/README.rst

 ===============

-This is an alternative C driver for `MongoDB`_, with slightly different goals than the official one.
+This is an alternative C driver for `MongoDB`_, with slightly different goals than the official one:

-We're not so strict on dependencies (we're using `glib`_), and the API is very different too.
+libmongo-client is meant to be a stable (API, ABI and quality alike), clean, well documented and well tested shared library, that strives to make the most common use cases as convenient as possible.

 Features
 --------